|Department:||Childhelp Alice C. Tyler Village|

 - Must be able to assist in physically subduing an out of control and/or aggressive resident.
 Staff must possess the adequate strength and flexibility to initiate wrapping them up with arms, placing them in the proper position, and holding them securely in this position for any length of time as determined by the resident calming and regaining control.

 MAJOR DUTIES AND RESPONSIBILITIES OF THE POSITION

-- Responsible for all primary therapist duties and responsibilities for a caseload of seven (7) residents on assigned treatment team and two additional group therapy sessions.
+- Responsible for all primary therapist duties and responsibilities for a caseload of residents on assigned treatment team.

 - Initial treatment assessments and formulations (psychosocial assessments; interviews with patient, parents and significant others to obtain data on the patient's personal, social, developmental, and emotional history; timely completion of the ITP and MTP, etc.).

 - Case Management (treatment interventions, therapeutic visits, case coordination with other disciplines, etc.).

 - Communication with clients (Referral sources, parents/guardians, school officials, etc.).